Smartling/SmartlingHelp/_sections/videos-and-guides/best-practices.md

 title: Best Practices
 layout: section
 subarticles:
-  - title: How many Linguistic Packages should you have?
+  - title: How many Linguistic Packages should you have?xs
-  - title: Translation workflows for your business needs
   - title: 11 things you can do to improve your Smartling Glossary
   - title: 9 things you can do to create a better Style Guide
 migration-checklist: